This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

 15. Branford Festival

 Across Father’s Day weekend in mid-June, the Branford Festival transforms Branford Center with three days of celebrations.

-A heart-warming event on Father’s Day is the selection of Father of the Year, picked on the basis of an essay-writing competition, open to local children.
+Something I found especially heartwarming was the selection of Father of the Year.
+Coinciding with Father’s Day, this prize is picked on the basis of an essay-writing competition, open to local children.